 Specific breakouts in the MBA survey include:

-MBA also asked firms to provide information about loans on which they are the named special servicer--where the firm stands ready to service the loan should special problems develop, such as delinquency.
-The largest named special servicers were PNC/Midland, Wells Fargo, LNR Partners LLC, CWCapital Asset Management LLC and Rialto Capital Advisors LLC.
+MBA also asked firms to provide information about loans on which they are the named special servicer - that is, where the firm stands ready to service the loan should special problems develop, such as delinquency.
+The largest named special servicers were PNC/Midland, Wells Fargo, LNR Partners LLC, CWCapital Asset Management LLC, and C-III Asset Management, LLC.
 PNC/Midland is the largest special servicer for CMBS loans.